department-of-veterans-affairs/va.gov-team/platform/working-with-vsp/onboarding/repo-guidelines.md

 To ensure this repo provides clean and helpful documentation, a process for ongoing maintenance and review  will be needed.
 This may include implementing a standard archiving process, general governance to maintain the repo's integrity, reviews/audits for look for sensitive info, etc.

 ## <a id="questions"></a>Questions
-If you have any questions about using this repo, please don't hesitate to reach out to the VSP team through `#vfs-platform-support` or #vsp-content-ia.
+If you have any questions about using this repo, please don't hesitate to reach out to the VSP team through `#vfs-platform-support` or `#vsp-content-ia`.